influxdata/docs-v2/content/influxdb/cloud-serverless/guides/prototype-evalutation.md

 description: >
   Utilize InfluxDB Cloud Serverless to prototype your production application and then move it to InfluxDB Cloud Dedicated.
-  Learn about important differences between Cloud Serverless and Dedicated and best practices for building an application prototype on Cloud Serverless.
+  Learn about important differences between Cloud Serverless and Cloud Dedicated and best practices for building an application prototype on Cloud Serverless.
 menu:
   influxdb_cloud_serverless: